Independence questions in a finite axiom-schematization of first-order logic: The formal system

 \paragraph{Independence}

-A scheme is (\define{object}-)\define{independent from} a set of schemes if it is not (object-)provable from them.
-Equivalently, a scheme is object-independent from a set of schemes if at least one of its object-instances is not provable from their object-instances.
+A scheme is (\define{object}-)\define{independent from} a set of schemes if it is not (object-)provable from them\rlap{.}\footnote{ Traditionally, independence also includes unprovability of the negation.
+In the cases under consideration in this article, the negation is trivially unprovable since the considered scheme is true in the standard model.} Equivalently, a scheme is object-independent from a set of schemes if at least one of its object-instances is not provable from their object-instances.
 A scheme is (\define{object}-)\define{independent in} a set of schemes if it is (object-)independent from the other schemes in that set.
-A scheme is (\define{object}-)\define{redundant in} a set of schemes if it is not (object-)independent in that set, or equivalently if it is (object-)provable from the other schemes in that set\rlap{.}\footnote{We use ``redundant'' for ``not independent'' because ``dependent'' has another meaning.}
+A scheme is (\define{object}\nobreakdash-)\define{redundant in} a set of schemes if it is not (object\nobreakdash-)independent in that set, or equivalently if it is (object-)provable from the other schemes in that set\rlap{.}\footnote{ We use ``redundant'' for ``not independent'' because ``dependent'' has another meaning.}

 Since provability implies object-provability, object-independence implies independence.
-Does the converse hold?
-It does not.
+The converse does not hold.
 Examples can be given for Metamath systems that are more elementary than first-order logic, even if somewhat artificial (see Appendix~\ref{app:arithm}).
 In first-order logic, an example comes from Monk's proof of the object-independence of \texttt{subst} in \texttt{TM} on any language containing a non-nullary nonlogical predicate, even though it is object-redundant on an empty language, as proved by Tarski (\cite[Lem.~13 and~16]{tarski}).
-The argument for independence is as follows: since \texttt{subst} is object-independent on any language containing a non-nullary nonlogical predicate (and no corresponding predicate axiom scheme), it is independent.
+The argument is as follows: since \texttt{subst} is object-independent on any language containing a non-nullary nonlogical predicate (and no corresponding predicate axiom scheme), it is independent.
 Therefore, if one adds the predicate axiom schemes associated with each predicate, one has object-redundancy and independence.